Esri/workflowmanager-samples/CustomSteps/AddJobHold/ReadMe_Java.md

 * * *

+**Note**: Java custom steps are not supported starting in ArcGIS Workflow Manager 10.7.

 This sample demonstrates how to programmatically add a hold to a job.

 <table x-use-null-cells="" style="x-cell-content-align: top; width: 50%; border-spacing: 0px; border-spacing: 0px;" cellspacing="0" width="50%"><colgroup><col style="width: 50%;"> <col style="width: 50%;"></colgroup>